wjenh/pidp1-mods/Docs/UsingDCS2.md

     The new channel becomes the current channel and will be locked.
     If an error occurred, the current channel and lock state will be unchanged.

+- res 725322 enable/disable sbs16
+    ```
+    On call, IO register bit 17 set to 1 enables sbs16, else disables it.
+    On return, the IO register will have the prior setting.
+    ```

 ## The Channel Request Block

 The request block varies depending upon whether the channel is a server or a client.